nickbrandt/GitLab/doc/ci/yaml/README.md

 allowing you to cache data between different jobs or even different branches.

-The `cache:key` variable can use any of the [predefined variables](../variables/README.md), and the default key, if not set, is just literal `default` which means everything is shared between pipelines and jobs by default, starting from GitLab 9.0.
+The `cache:key` variable can use any of the [predefined variables](../variables/README.md).
+The default key, if not set, is just literal `default`, which means everything is shared between pipelines and jobs by default, starting from GitLab 9.0.

 NOTE: **Note:**